Mapping stacks and categorical notions of properness: Quasi-coherent complexes on prestacks

-\begin{defn} Suppose that $f \colon \X \to \Y$ is an arbitrary map of pre-stacks.
-Then, $f^* \colon \QC(\Y) \to \QC(\X)$ is a colimit-preserving functor between presentable $\infty$-categories.
-It follows from the general theory in \cite{HigherTopos} that it admits a right adjoint.
-We denote this right adjoint by $f_*$. \end{defn}
+\begin{defn}Suppose that $f \colon \X \to \Y$ is an arbitrary map of prestacks such that $\QC(\X)$ and $\QC(\Y)$ are presentable.
+Then $f^* \colon \QC(\Y) \to \QC(\X)$ is a colimit-preserving functor between presentable $\infty$-categories and thus admits a right adjoint \cite{HigherTopos}*{Cor.~5.5.2.9}, which we denote by $f_*$. \end{defn}

 \begin{rem} It is a priori non-obvious that $\QC(\X)$ has anything to do with sheaves of modules in some $\infty$-topos, or that the pushforward defined above has anything to do with a pushforward of sheaves.
 Nevertheless, this is true if $\X$ (resp., $\X \to \Y$) is nice enough.
-We do not dwell on this point, but the interested reader may consult e.g., \cite{DAG-VIII}*{2.7.18} for the case of $\X$ a Deligne-Mumford stack and the \'etale $\infty$-topos. \end{rem}
+We do not dwell on this point, but the interested reader may consult e.g., \cite{DAG-VIII}*{Prop.~2.7.18} for the case of $\X$ a Deligne-Mumford stack and the \'etale $\infty$-topos. \end{rem}

-We recall the following convenient separation axiom: \begin{defn} We say that a pre-stack $\X$ is a \emph{geometric stack} if $\X$ has affine diagonal, and there exists a smooth surjection $\pi \colon U = \Spec R \to \X$.
-In this case, the Cech nerve of $\pi$ exhibits $\X$ as a colimit (in smooth sheaves) of affine schemes

-There is a relative version of this notion: We say that a morphism $f \colon \X \to \Y$ is a map of pre-stacks if for every map $S = \Spec R \to \Y$ the base-change pre-stack $\X_S$ is a geometric stack. \end{defn}

-One might expect that the above, being much stronger than the usual ``quasi-compact and quasi-separated'' separation axiom, would guarantee that quasi-coherent pushforward as defined above is well-behaved.
-In general this is quite false: Take
+One might expect that $f_\ast$ as defined above is well-behaved for stacks which arise ``in nature'', but in general this is quite false: Take

 Then, the functor $f_*$ will not preserve filtered colimits; will not be compatible with arbitrary base-change; and will generally not be pleasant.
 Nevertheless, one has the following positive result: